gitter-lab/pathway-parameter-advising/README.md

 >
 >  --verbose             If set, will print intermediate status updates.
 Optional, default = False.

+## Example

+`scripts/runNetBoxIL2.sh` runs pathway parameter advising for the precomputed graphlet files for NetBox IL2 pathways using Reactome reference pathways.
+It must be run from the `scripts` directory.
+Unzip the Reactome pathway graphlets file `reactomeGraphlets.zip` before running the example script.

 ## Graphlet Creation

 Graphlet decomposition files are created with  the [Parallel Graphlet Decomposition library](http://nesreenahmed.com/graphlets/).
 Files are the piped output from the pgd script: `./pgd inputGraphFile >> graphletOutputFile.gOut`.